cgwire/kitsu/getting-started-production/README.md

 example we have added 2 times the character asset Paul.

-If you add twice an asset by mistake, you just have to go on the middle part of the screen, on your selection of assets for this shot (2), and click on **-1**.
+If you add twice an asset by mistake, you just have to go on the middle part of the screen, on your selection of assets for this shot (2).
+From there click on **-1**.
 When you are done for this shot click on the **Save** button, and go on with the other shots.

 ![Breakdown remove asset](../img/getting-started/breakdown_remove_asset.png)